h5law/rfq/doc.md

-      pairing system should remain off-chain for efficiency (unless absolutely necessary that it live on-chain for some reason - in this case regular proofs can be posted on chain instead in a commit and reveal claim and proof style lifecycle where state integrity of the auction is guarenteed authentic via its posted proof).
+      pairing system should remain off-chain for efficiency (unless absolutely necessary that it live on-chain for some reason - in this case regular proofs can be posted on chain instead in a commit and reveal claim and proof style life-cycle where state integrity of the auction is guaranteed authentic via its posted proof).
 Users, Solvers, Pools, Tokens/Coins, Domains/Chains will all be replaced with there on-chain equivalent APIs and libraries.
 Much of the boilerplate code from this model will be